Does Pregnancy Cause Acne?

 If acne does flare during pregnancy, treatment depends on the severity of the acne.
 It is very important for any pregnant woman to ask her doctor before embarking on a medicated regimen.

-Topical treatments.
 For mild acne, a topical (applied to the skin) treatment may help.
 Topical treatments include:

 - Benzoyl peroxide